djn-hgs/advent-of-code-2023/README.md

 Oh well...
 I really couldn't see how to get the code to optimise, but a hint to use memoization sent me in the right direction.
 Had a slight issue because I needed to memo-ize against patterns and lists, but that was easily resolved by converting my length lists to tuples.
 The memo dictionary was pretty huge: 154748 items.

 I definitely learned something today about using types that hash nicely.
 And the importance of hashing and memoization in problems that are likely to see a great deal of repetition in their recursion.

+## Day 13

+### Part 1

+After Day 12, I was worried that any not-too elegant solution might lead to pain in Part 2, so I spent a bit too long worrying about finding the most efficient approach.
+I also interpreted the question to mean that there may be more than one mirror line to deal with.
+In the end it was enough just to do some slicing and proceed by removing lines of non-symmetry.

+### Part 2

+Again, I was worried that I might be hitting complexity issues and started wondering how to come up with the most efficient approach.
+In the end a simple linear search was easily fast enough.
+The only sticking point was that I forgot a copy of a list of strings would not clone the strings, so a judicious application of `.copy()` sorted that.
+Not the most elegant code, but the underlying algorithms are ok.'